atheheath/linux-configs/README.md

   * https://github.com/flazz/vim-colorschemes
 * .tmux.conf
   * https://www.hamvocke.com/blog/a-guide-to-customizing-your-tmux-conf/
+* /etc/default/grub
+  * options to add to boot to make things work
+* headphone_fix
+  * bluetooth trick to make headphones work with pc

 Don't really know what more there is to come, but I guess we'll find out as we go as we add and modify the .vimrc and .tmux.conf!